robfatland/serverless/azure/tutorial.md

 ## 7 Code break

 The VSCode Sidebar provides us with a navigator for our Azure Function called `azfn`.
 Let's create some code in this folder.
-The plan for this code is to receive an integer labeled `n` and return its prime factorization as a string.
-This process is initiated by the Azure Function trigger; which we selected above to be an HTTP message.
+The plan for this code is to receive an integer labeled `n` and return its prime factorization as a string; or it may also receive a sudoku puzzle labeled `s` (and 81-character string of digits) and return a solution for that puzzle.

+This process is
+initiated by the Azure Function trigger; which we selected above to be an HTTP message.